abdullahjan007/Interview_Questions/README.md

 Q: if a new deployment fails how will u debug?
 Q: If we have EC2 them why there's a need of ECS?
 Q: What is the abbreviation of NAT gateway?
+Q: if we can use ecs for running containers then why do we need ec2 vm for running containers and vice versa?
+Q: Pipeline ki stages ma aik aisi koi stage hum bna saktey hain jaha pay koi permission ya approval lein?